stanford-cs149/asst2/README.md

 ### What You Need to Do ###

 You must extend your task system implementation that uses a thread pool (and sleeps) from part A to correctly implement `TaskSystemParallelThreadPoolSleeping::runAsyncWithDeps()` and `TaskSystemParallelThreadPoolSleeping::sync()`.
 We also expect you to create at least one test, which can test either correctness or performance.
-See the Testing section above for more information.
+See the `Testing` section above for more information.
+As a clarification, you will *need* to describe your own tests in the writeup, but our autograder will *NOT* test your test.
 **You do not need to implement the other `TaskSystem` classes in Part B.**

 As with Part A, we offer you the following tips to get started: